-FROM PAGE 17A VACCINES
+FROM PAGE 17A

+VACCINES

 and neediest children.

-"That's what we're going through on the front lines," Gwynn said.
-"Local health departments will not be departments will not be offering the vaccine [for newly eligible children], nor will they participate in the distribution to pediat-ricians and local family doctors."
-The Florida health de-partment and governor's office did not respond to the Herald's request for comment Friday.
-Dr. Tina Carroll-Scott, a pediatrician who runs the pediatrician who runs the South Miami Children's Clinic, said she received 100 doses - the minimum amount per order - of the newly approved vaccine Wednesday, two days after cines in much smaller doses from the county health department.
-They arrived faster than she expected, given that Florida was the only state in the country to miss a CDC deadline for pre-ordering the vaccines, and White House officials in-directed thet delivaries dicat ed that deliveries would take longer to reach the state as a result.
+"That's what we're going

+through on the front lines,"

+Gwynn said.
+"Local health

+departments will not be departments will not be offering the vaccine [for newly eligible children], nor will they participate in the distribution to pediatricians and local family doctors."

+The Florida health department and governor's office did not respond to the Herald's request for comment Friday.

+Dr. Tina Carroll-Scott, a pediatrician who runs the

+pediatrician who runs the South Miami Children's Clinic, said she received 100 doses - the minimum amount per order - of the newly approved vaccine Wednesday, two days after cines in much smaller doses from the county health department.

 Wednesday, two days after placing the request.
-Carroll-Scott ordered the vaccines through Florida Shots, a joint program between the Florida De-partment of Health and the Centers for Disease Con-trol and Prevention.
-With other COVID vaccines, a doctor could order vacdoctor could order vac cines in much smaller younger than 3 years old due to a federal law that shields medical providers from liability only in cases of children 3 and older.
-One of the largest retail providers in Florida - Pu-blix supermarkets - said its stores will not offer the newly approved vaccine for young children "at this time." to only one patient.
-"Because we only used one dose," she said, "we had to throw away the vial with nine doses left be-cause [there was] nobody to give it to."
-Similar waste has co-curred with vaccines for 5-to 11-year-olds, Carroll-Scott said.
-"We have wasted so manu vaccines" PARENTS HAVE
+Carroll-Scott ordered the vaccines through Florida Shots, a joint program between the Florida Department of Health and the Centers for Disease Control and Prevention.
+With other COVID vaccines, a dector could order ves. doctor could order vac cines in much smaller to only one patient.
+"Because we only used one dose," she said, "we had to throw away the vial with nine doses left because (there was) nobody to give it to."
+Similar waste has occurred with vaccines for 5 to 11-year-olds, Carroll-Scott said.
+"We have wasted so many vaccines."